pgexperts/redis_fdw-dev/README.md

 - There is no support for non-scalar datatypes in Redis such as lists, for PostgreSQL 9.1.
 There is such support for later releases.

+- Redis has acquired cursors as of Release 2.8.
+This is used in all the mainline branches from REL9_2_STABLE on, for operations which would otherwise either scan the entire Redis database in a single sweep, or scan a single, possible large, keyset in a single sweep.
+Redis Releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.

+- Redis cursors have some significant limitations.
+The Redis docs say:

+    A given element may be returned multiple times.
+It is up to the application to handle the case of duplicated elements, for example only using the returned elements in order to perform operations that are safe when re-applied multiple times.

+  The FDW makes no attempt to detect this situation.
+Users should be aware of the possibility.

 Usage
 -----